-- a.
+- increase the extent of nonconformity by further encroaching upon or extending into areas where construction or use would not be allowed for new development or uses. - 5.
+Alteration or expansion of a nonconforming use or structure is allowed if necessary to accommodate handicapped accessibility requirements, fire code, or other life safety related requirements mandated by local, state, or federal law. - E. Pre-Existing Legal Residential Uses Conforming Legal Residential Structures - Notwithstanding Subsections (A) through (D), the following shall apply only to pre-existing legal residential structures constructed prior to the effective date of this SMP: - a.
 Residential structures and appurtenant structures that were legally established and are used for a conforming use, but that do not meet standards for setbacks, buffers or yards; area; bulk; height; or density shall be considered a conforming structure. - b.
-Redevelopment, expansion, or change of class of occupancy, of a legally constructed residential structure, including the expansion of the existing structure footprint is allowed up to twenty-five (25) percent, provided that the following criteria are met: - i.
-The enlargement, expansion or addition is in conformance with all other provisions of this SMP; - ii.
+Redevelopment, expansion, or change of class of occupancy, of a legally constructed residential structure, including the expansion of the existing structure footprint is allowed up to twenty-five (25) percent, provided that the following criteria are met: - The enlargement, expansion or addition is in conformance with all other provisions of this SMP; - ii.
 The structure is located landward of the ordinary high water mark; - iii.
 The expansion does not extend farther waterward than the existing primary residential structure; - iv.
 The enlargements, expansion or addition does not increase the degree of non-conformity; - v.
 Any expansion of the existing structure footprint between ten (10) and twenty-five (25) percent shall be mitigated by providing an equivalent area of shoreline buffer enhancement through planting of native vegetation. - c.
 Pre-existing legal residential structures that are damaged or destroyed to an extent of more than fifty percent of their replacement cost at the time of destruction may be replaced to their prior size and location subject to: - i.
 All other requirements of the City of Waitsburg Municipal Code. - ii.
 Submission of a building permit within one year of the act causing damage or destruction to the dwelling unit. - d.
 For purposes of this Section, "appurtenant structures" shall mean garages, sheds, and other legally established structures.
 Appurtenant structures do not include bulkheads and other shoreline modifications or over-water structures. - e.
 Nothing in this Section shall: - Restrict the ability of this SMP to limit development, expansion, or replacement of over-water structures located in hazardous areas, such as floodplains and geologically hazardous areas; or - ii.
 Affect the application of other federal, state, City of Waitsburg, or local requirements to residential structures.